Your cookie preferences

 Best phones for teenagers

-Teenagers will always want the latest and greatest - whether it’s clothes, game consoles, or smartphones.
+Teenagers will always want the latest and greatest - whether it’s clothes, games consoles, or smartphones.
 But the very best often costs a lot of money, and frankly might not be suitable for teenagers in the first place.

 1. iPhone SE (2022)

 This is where the iPhone SE comes in.
-At just £429 it’s considerably cheaper than the iPhone 15, which means pay monthly plans will be a lot easier on the wallet.
+At just £419 it’s considerably cheaper than the iPhone 13, which means pay monthly plans will be a lot easier on the wallet.
 But while it’s certainly cheaper, specs-wise it’s still a fantastic phone with all the features a teenager will want - a great screen, decent camera, and classic Apple design.
-Your teenager will be able to take Insta-worthy photos, make plenty of TikTok videos, and use all the latest apps and features that work with iOS 17 - Apple’s current operating system.
+Your teenager will be able to take Insta-worthy photos, make plenty of TikTok videos, and use all the latest apps and features that work with iOS 16 - Apple’s current operating system.

 Compare iPhone SE deals

-2. Samsung Galaxy S21 FE 5G
+2. Samsung Galaxy S20 FE

-Since the S21 FE is last year’s model, it’s currently available on some very attractive pay monthly plans, so your teenager can get a phone they’ll love to use without causing you a significant financial burden.
+Since the S20 FE is last year’s model, it’s currently available on some very attractive pay monthly plans, so your teenager can get a phone they’ll love to use without causing you a significant financial burden.

-Compare Samsung Galaxy S21 FE deals
+Compare Samsung Galaxy S20 FE deals

-3. iPhone 11
+3. iPhone 8

-The iPhone SE is the most affordable new iPhone you can buy, but if that’s still outside the budget of what you were planning for your child’s smartphone, the next best, and cheaper, option is the phone the SE is based on - the classic iPhone 11.
+The iPhone SE is the most affordable new iPhone you can buy, but if that’s still outside the budget of what you were planning for your child’s smartphone, the next best, and cheaper, option is the phone the SE is based on - the classic iPhone 8.

-The iPhone 11 is running on an A11 chip compared to the SE’s A15 chip and it also has a smaller battery and is slightly less durable.
-But these aren’t really features a teenager will notice, so it’s more than adequate for a teen.
+It’s very much the device the iPhone SE was modelled on, so that means it has the same 4.7-inch sized screen, same LCD display, same 12MP camera and same general design.
+While the iPhone is running on an A11 chip compared to the SE’s A15 chip, has a smaller battery and is slightly less durable, these aren’t really features a teenager will notice, so it’s more than adequate for a teen.

-Price-wise, the iPhone 11 is an older device, so you can pick it up on a pay monthly plan for around £15 a month.
+Price wise, the iPhone 8 is an older device, so you can pick it up on a pay monthly plan for around ÂŁ15 a month.
 Alternatively, you could even buy a refurbished handset outright and get a cheap SIM only deal.

-Best first mobile phones for 11-year-olds and pre-teens
+Best first mobile phones for 11-year olds and pre-teens

 Teenagers might demand a smartphone that they can show off, but when it comes to younger children a much simpler handset is more appropriate.